 I made a life plan when I was ten years old (yeah, I know, crazy).
 It included all the normal things: graduate high school, go to college, travel the world.
-With regards to romance, though, I always assumed I would get married at 23, because “Why not?” and “Surely I’ll have met somebody by then.”
+With regard to romance, though, I always assumed I would get married at 23, because “Why not?” and “Surely I’ll have met somebody by then.”

-So, in my late teens, I arbitrarily picked a date (today, April 22, 2017) as my likely wedding day because (a) it’s a few months before my 24th birthday and (b) because I’ve always wanted a spring wedding.
+So, in my late teens, I arbitrarily picked a date (today, April 22, 2017) as my likely wedding day because (a) it’s a few months before my 24th birthday and (b) I’ve always wanted a spring wedding.
 I added details about kids and jobs and travel along the way, but my plan has remained mostly unchanged.

 Pretty straightforward, right?

 Except the God I serve isn’t always a straightforward God.

 He is straightforward in what he wants from me: to act justly, love kindness, and to walk humbly with him (Micah 6:8), and to set nothing above him in my heart, mind, or soul (Deuteronomy 6:5).
 But what about beyond that?
 What about my wedding day?